ism-dme/Extract-Parts/README.md

 `P_OUTPUT_PATH` and `P_OVERWRITE_FILE`

 The default output path of the file is in the same folder as the MEI file (`./`).
 You can change this by setting the parameter using the relative path syntax.
-For instance, if you want to output the MEI file to a different folder you can set the parameter as follows: `./output/`.
+For instance, if you want to output the MEI file to a different folder, you can set the parameter as follows: `./output/`.
 Additionally, if you set `P_OVERWRITE_FILE` to `true()` you can use the save as option available in oXygen. and specify a different path or filename.

 `P_SHRINK_MEASURES`
   If the extracted part contains more than four measures with a rest, a multirest measure is created.
-If you have very good reasons, you can override this behaviour by setting the parameter to `true()` (default) or false().
+If you have very good reasons, you can override this behaviour by setting the parameter to `true()` (default) or `false()`.
 Note that the `Evaluate as XPath` checkbox must be enabled.
 This option is only available for single part extraction.

 `P_GLOBAL_CONTEXT_ITEM and P_XSPEC_TEST`